conf-parsimonyandlearning/cpal-website/cfp.md

 *(Adapted from ICML/ICLR/NeurIPS/LoG)*

-We strive to hold a conference in which any person can meaningfully participate in the LoG community through: sharing ideas, presenting their work, meeting members of the community, learning from other people’s work, and discussing ways to improve the community.
+We strive to hold a conference in which any person can meaningfully participate in the CPAL community through: sharing ideas, presenting their work, meeting members of the community, learning from other people’s work, and discussing ways to improve the community.